unioslo/harborapi/README.md

 -----

-Python async client for the Harbor REST API v2.0.
+Python async client for the Harbor REST API v2.0 based on the official Harbor REST API specification.

 ## Features